veetrik/tplink-handler/readme.md

-			ip-address=0 to indicate that the switch is off ip-address=1 to indicate that the switch is on ip-address=? to indicate that the switch istate is unknown ip-address=hue to indicate the huse when -H is set
+			ip-address=0 to indicate that the switch is off ip-address=1 to indicate that the switch is on ip-address=? to indicate that the switch istate is unknown ip-address=hue to indicate the hue when -H is set

 		examples: